binoddrn/GalleryUsingSDCardsDATA/README.md

 # GalleryUsingSDCardsDATA
 This project Basically fetches the data from  both internal memory and external memory.
-Both images and videos  are shown in recyclerview.
+Both images and videos  are shown in recyclerview. it also uses viewpager so that we can swap images. in single image it allows to zoom an image.

 ![1 1](https://user-images.githubusercontent.com/31370016/39418326-787685c2-4c79-11e8-8a9a-1cd68bccefe1.png)